amelv/389Rfall2019/week/11/writeup/README.md

 so that the next link will execute the js alert command.

+Level 6: Since the web page will load the URL after the frame#, we could change the URL to load a malicious js file.
+I exchanged /static/gadget.js will google.com/jsapi?callback=foo.

 ### Format

 Part 1 and 2 can be answered in bullet form or full, grammatical sentences.